 The gripping ability of your badminton racket is crucial.
 That makes it vital to the overgrip and grip of your racket frequently.
 After all, a good grip can prevent slips and avoid a scenario where the racket slams on the ground.
 Also, fresh overgrip helps prevent blisters and accidents that can cost you several points when playing.

 Racket Gripping and Re-Gripping

-How frequent should you change your racket’s overgrip and grip?
+How frequently should you change your racket’s overgrip and grip?
 It often boils down to a number of important factors.
 First off, if you tend to sweat a lot, you equally have to change the overgrip several times.
 Sweat has a habit of percolating through the grip and wetting the wooden handle beneath.
 You can alternatively use resin pads, cushion wraps, grip powder or a towel to take care of excessive sweating.

 For most players, changing the overgrip after 2 to 3 weeks is okay.
 The grip should be replaced every 2-3 months.
 However, if you wear a ring that tends to rub against the grip, you might have to replace it frequently unless you are willing to remove the ring while playing.
-Here is an article on choose the best grip for your racket.
+Here is an article on choosing the best grip for your racket.